HTTPArchive/almanac.httparchive.org/src/content/en/2019/fonts.md

 discuss: 1761
 results: https://docs.google.com/spreadsheets/d/108g6LXdC3YVsxmX1CCwrmpZ3-DmbB8G_wwgQHX5pn6Q/
 queries: 06_Fonts
+zachleat_bio: Zach is a Web Developer with <a href="https://www.filamentgroup.com/">Filament Group</a>.
+He’s currently fixated on <a href="https://www.zachleat.com/web/fonts/">web fonts</a> and <a href="https://www.zachleat.com/web/introducing-eleventy/">static site generators</a>.
+His <a href="https://www.zachleat.com/web/speaking/">public speaking résumé</a> includes talks in eight different countries at events like JAMstack_conf, Beyond Tellerrand, Smashing Conference, CSSConf, and <a href="https://www.zachleat.com/web/whitehouse/">The White House</a>.
+He also helps herd <a href="http://nejsconf.com/">NEJS CONF</a> and the <a href="http://nebraskajs.com">NebraskaJS</a> meetup.
 featured_quote: Web fonts enable beautiful and functional typography on the web.
 Using web fonts not only empowers design, but it democratizes a subset of design, as it allows easier access to those who might not have particularly strong design skills.
 However, for all the good they can do, web fonts can also do great harm to your site's performance if they are not loaded properly.
 featured_stat_1: 74.9%
 featured_stat_label_1: 3P Font Requests that use Google Fonts